 The study of the lunar environment, such as the high energy particles, electromagnetic field and plasma, is required for the future manned and unmanned utilization of the Moon.
 It also includes a valuable scientific aspect in each field.
-The observation of the energetic particles including heavy cosmic particles will contribute to studying the composition of solar and interstellar matter and their evolution.
-The plasma analyzer containing ion mass/ energy analyzer plus electron energy analyzer and electromagnetic wave receivers will be used to study not only the solar wind and the geomagnetic tail, but also the interaction of the solar wind with the Moon.
-The radio science using coherent x and s band carriers from the orbiter will make it possible to detect the tenuous lunar ionosphere which was reportedly detected by Luna19 but has not been confirmed yet.
+The observation of the energetic particles including heavy cosmic particles will contribute to study the composition of solar and interstellar matter and their evolution.
+The plasma analyzer including ion mass/energy analyzer plus electron energy analyzer and electromagnetic wave receivers will be used to study not only the solar wind and the geomagnetic tail, but also the interaction of the solar wind with the Moon.
+The radio science using coherent x and s band carriers from the orbiter will make it possible to detect the tenuous lunar ionosphere which has not been confirmed yet.